Quick Answer

 01 How much does PandaDoc cost per user?

-PandaDoc pricing starts at $19 per user per month (billed annually) for the Essentials plan, or $35/user/month billed monthly.
+PandaDoc pricing starts at $19 per user per month (billed annually) for the Starter plan, or $35/user/month billed monthly.
 The Business plan costs $49/user/month annually or $65/user/month billed monthly.
 Enterprise pricing is custom.
 Opting for annual billing saves up to 46% compared to monthly billing.

 02 What are the hidden costs of PandaDoc?